floragunncom/search-guard-docs/tls_openssl.md

 If you update the plugin (or re-install it after removal) don't forget to add netty-tcnative .jar again

+## LibreSSL

+May work well but not officially supported.
+We have a few static builds here https://dl.bintray.com/floragunncom/netty-tcnative/ but only consider to use them if you run in trouble with OpenSSL.

+## BoringSSL

+May work well but not officially supported.
+Binaries are provided [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22netty-tcnative-boringssl-static%22) by the netty project.

 ## Troubleshooting

 Check that you have enabled OpenSSL in `elasticsearch.yml` (which is the default)